Romans-I-XVI/Roku-gameEngine/README.md

 ###### ---Game Object Methods---
 ##### defineObject(object_name as String, object_creation_function as Function) as Void
 Define a new game object.
 The function provided will be called when an instance of the object is created, the function provided receives an empty object and modifies it as necessary.
+##### defineInterface(interface_name as String, interface_creation_function as Function) as Void
+Define a new interface.
+The function provided will be called when an instance of a game object calls addInterface, a roAssociativeArray with the property "owner" will be passed in to the defined function.
 ##### createInstance(object_name as String, [args as AssociativeArray]) as Dynamic
 Creates a new instance of an object that has been defined using defineObject().
 The args AssociativeArray is optional, it will be passed to the onCreate() method.